 - 1% automatic contribution — begins 60 days after entry, regardless of whether you contribute anything

-- Government matching — kicks in at 90 days of service, matching 100% of your first 3% and 50% of your next 2%
+- Government matching contributions — generally begin after two years of service for BRS members who began service on or after January 1, 2018, matching 100% of your first 3% and 50% of your next 2% (up to 5% total)

-This means: if you contribute 5% of base pay, the government adds another 4% in matching, plus the 1% automatic contribution — totaling 5% from the government.
-Your 5% becomes 10% total going into TSP every pay period.
+This means: once matching eligibility begins (after two years of service), if you contribute 5% of base pay, the government adds another 4% in matching, plus the 1% automatic contribution — totaling 5% from the government.
+Your 5% effectively becomes 10% going into TSP.

-That's a 100% return on the first 3% you contribute before the money is ever invested.
-Ignoring the match is the most expensive TSP mistake there is.
+That's a 100% return on the first 3% you contribute before the money is ever invested — once the match kicks in.
+In your first two years, you still receive the 1% automatic contribution, but not the matching.
+Ignoring the match once you're eligible is the most expensive TSP mistake there is.

 Free Calculator